joshcc3/stg-push-enter/README.md

 prog := f1 = obj1; f2 = obj2; f3 = obj3 ...

 ```

+I've changed the grammar slightly and added primops to an 'atom'.
+This is to allow them to be used in constructors/function calls, etc. Unboxed types are not allowed to be lifted values (values that can evaluate to bottom - thunks mainly) so you can't instantiate them in a let binding.

 #Objectives
  - Manually 'compile' stg programs into C